bandanna2k/parkrun-stats/README.md

 - Unique runners at course / Add unique runs for runners / Add unique runs to Most Events???

 ## Issues Completed

+- 30/9/2024 Speed stats for the year
+  Generate files DONE
+  Upload html

 - 29/5/2024 Friends table including at what venues 'Most runs with other athletes' table